fbeline/rooster/README.md

 	{'BEFORE'|'AFTER', RegEx, Method}

 The function return should be `{next|any(), any()}`.
 When something different from `next` is passed the rooster will not execute the following middleware/route and will return the Resp directly to the client.
-Otherwise the next middleware/route will be executed and the `Resp` parameter of it will be the Result of the current middleware, creating a chain of executions.
+Otherwise, the next middleware/route will be executed and the `Resp` parameter of it will be the Result of the current middleware, creating a chain of executions.

 ## SSL configuration
-After generate the SSL certifier for your domain, everything that need to be done is to pass some extra parameters in the application `start`  (**ssl** and **ssl_opts**).
-Follows an example of how the `app.erl` should looks like:
+After generating the SSL certifier for your domain, everything that needs to be done is to pass some extra parameters in the application `start`  (**ssl** and **ssl_opts**).
+Follows an example of how the `app.erl` should look like:

 	-module(app).
 	-export([start/0, exports/0]).